chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/05-Destructuring.md

 console.log(secondColor);       // "green"
 ```

 Here, array destructuring pulls out the values `"red"` and `"green"` from the `colors` array and stores them in  the `firstColor` and `secondColor` variables.
 Those values are chosen because of their position in the array; the actual variable names could be anything.
-Any items not explicitly mentioned in the destructuring pattern are ignored.
-Keep in mind that the array itself isn't changed in any way.
+Any items not explicitly mentioned in the destructuring pattern are ignored. <u>Keep in mind that the array itself isn't changed in any way.</u>

 You can also omit items in the destructuring pattern and only provide variable names for the items you're interested in.
 If, for example, you just want the third value of an array, you don't need to supply variable names for the first and second items.
 Here's how that works: